Roswell Conspiracies: Aliens, Myths and Legends: Enemies

 Baron Samedi (Paul Dobson): He is the leader of the Vodun, perpetually scheming to have his minions use living humans as hosts in order to launch a Vodun invasion.
 When he is captured and cryogenically frozen within the bunker, Agaza and Babul plot to free him by overrunning the alliance, using alliance operatives as hosts.
 He is ultimately killed when his own subordinate Babul reveals that high frequencies would kill the Vodun, allowing Sh'lainn to use her banshee scream.

 Agaza: She is Samedi's right hand and possesses a humanoid panther body.
 She flees the bunker before Sh'lainn uses her Banshee scream.
 She tries to start up Vodun activity again at a chemical plant but is ultimately captured and imprisoned by the Alliance.

 Babul: The Vodun that shares a body with Keung Ling.
 While initially capitalizing on Ling's thirst for physical power in order to infiltrate the alliance, he comes to understand the human conscience.
-This makes him question the Vodun agenda and ultimately causes him to betray his own people.
-He reveals the Vodun's weakness to hypersonic sound and dies in penance alongside the other Vodun when Sh'lainn unleashes a banshee scream at a high frequency.
+This makes him question the Vodun agenda, and ultimately gets him labelled a traitor by Samedi for suggesting that the Vodun coexist with their hosts.
+Babul then reveals the Vodun's weakness to hypersonic sound and dies in penance alongside the other Vodun when Sh'lainn unleashes a banshee scream at a high frequency.

 Jerich: The equivalent of Superman, he is one of the last surviving members of the Argonians, an alien race that was conquered by the Shadoen.
 Like Vampires, he possesses a technological based shapeshifting ability in order to appear human.
 His true form is a yellow and bulbous humanoid with red antennae and his weakness is a golden element known as Argonium.
 He came to Earth to warn its inhabitants of the invading Shadoen and later gives his life to protect the Earth when the Shadoen attack the team assigned to retrieve the EMP bomb.

 Su-Ak: Previously the leader/guardian of the Sasquatch, he was upstaged by Ti-Yet during a revolt on a Lycanthrope slave ship.
 He later betrayed Ti-Yet by releasing the lycanthropes in order to kill him, but ended up inadvertently killing the remaining members of the Sasquatch race.
 He blamed the Yeti for the tragedy, but ultimately realized that he had caused his people's deaths and committed suicide by falling off a waterfall.